ccrma/chuck-website/chugl/doc/chugl_example_walkthrough.md

 ## Overview

 This ChuGL walkthrough begins with the basics of installing and running chuck programs and ends with an audiovisual recreation of track 2/1 from Brian Eno's *Music for Airports*.
-Along the way, we will have cover creating and drawing to a window, reading user input,  methods for synchronizing audio and graphics, and more.
+Along the way, we will cover creating and drawing to a window, reading user input,  methods for synchronizing audio and graphics, and more.

 ## Installing ChucK/ChuGL